EdgyPotato/Food-Ordering-System/README.md

 ### Prerequisites

-1. Install Laravel and Node.js
+1. Laravel
+2. Node.js
+3. XAMPP

 ### Step to Setup in localhost